akka/akka-persistence-cassandra/CONTRIBUTING.md

 ## Running the tests

 The tests rely on a Cassandra instance running locally on port 9042.
-A docker-compose file is provided in the root of the project to start this with `docker-compose up -d`
+A docker-compose file is provided in the root of the project to start this with `docker-compose up -d cassandra`

 ## Pull Request Requirements